List of Dexter characters: Jurg Yeliashkevych

-Jurgen "Jurg" Yeliashkevych was a member of the Koshka Brotherhood.
-He was Isaak Sirko's bodyguard.
-Jurg accompanied Isaak to Miami while the latter was investigating the death of Viktor Baskov.
-Strong and silent, Jurg is highly loyal to Isaak, remaining loyal to him even when Isaak is removed from the Koshka Brotherhood.
-At this time, Jurg assisted Isaak in the kidnapping of Hannah McKay, in order to assure the cooperation of Dexter Morgan in killing Oleg Mickic and Benjamin Caffrey.
-However, while Jurg held Hannah at the home of Andres Rodriguez, the deceased boss of the Rojas Cartel, Hannah tried to poison Jurg in an attempt to escape.
-Although the poison was not fatal, it allowed Hannah to bash him over the head with a lamp, but not before he stabbed her in the stomach.
-Although Hannah's wound was non-fatal, Jurg was killed in the struggle.
+Jurgen "Jurg" Yeliashkevych is a member of the Koshka Brotherhood and Isaak Sirko's bodyguard.
+Jurg accompanies Isaak to Miami while the latter is investigating the death of Viktor Baskov.
+Strong and silent, Jurg is highly loyal to Isaak, remaining by his side even when Isaak is removed from the Koshka Brotherhood.
+At this time, Jurg assists Isaak in the kidnapping of Hannah McKay, in order to assure the cooperation of Dexter Morgan in killing Oleg Mickic and Benjamin Caffrey.
+However, while Jurg holds Hannah at the home of Andres Rodriguez, the deceased boss of the Rojas Cartel, Hannah tries to poison Jurg in an attempt to escape.
+Although the poison is not fatal, it allows Hannah to bash him over the head with a lamp, after which he stabs her in the stomach.
+Although Hannah's wound is non-fatal, Jurg is killed in the struggle.